davidolrik/sublime-rsync-ssh/README.md

             [
                 "--dry-run",
                 "--delete",
-                // Override how we handle permissions, useful for platforms that doesn't support Unix permissions.
+                // Override how we handle permissions, useful for platforms that does not support Unix permissions.
                 // Here we tell rsync to use the umask on the destination to set the permissions "--no-perms", "--chmod=ugo=rwX"
             ],